 How to Create and Manage a Data Science Team

 Data Science is a relatively new, evolving and exciting data function.
-As this article explains, different organisations have various ways of organisation their data science teams, along with its managing them.
+As this article explains, different organisations have various ways of organisation their data science teams, along with it’s managing them.

 Organisations increasingly see data as a valuable asset that will help them succeed, now and in the future.